Hello friends, today we are going to talk about Electrodynamometer Wattmeter, its construction, working principle, and error.

 #5.
 Stray Magnetic Field Error:

 The stray magnetic field disrupts the main magnetic field of the electrodynamic and thermometer.
-Thus, affect their reading.
+Thus, affecting their reading.

 #6.
 Temperature Error: